Hoyasumii/avengers-endgame/README.md

 [Thor wakes up]

 THOR: Where to start?
 Umm...
-The Aether, first, is not a stone, s
+The Aether, first, is not a stone, so